Update 2021: I share below the iron supplement we switched eventually to that finally normalized my lab results!

 Possible causes of low iron

-What’s hard about being iron deficient is that there can be very different reasons why.
-Worldwide, worms or parasites can be the root cause, though that doesn’t seem to be as common in the U.S. Lymes disease is considered to be a cause of low iron.
-Some believe that when your thyroid is off, your iron levels will get low as well.
+What’s hard about being iron deficient is that there can be very different causes.
+Worldwide, worms or parasites can be the root cause, though that doesn’t seem to be as common in the U.S. My holistic doctor also told me that low iron was more common with his patient with thyroid issues.
 Any type of internal or external bleeding can make your iron levels get too low.

 Eating a diet too low in iron is an obvious cause, but what some don’t know is that some can eat plenty of iron rich food, but not be absorbing it well.
 Once again it seems like there are many possible reasons for absorption issues.
-One is celiac disease (my doctor feels that food intolerances can also cause absorption issues), stomach acid levels not being normal, and bacteria overgrowths in the digestion tract are other possible causes.
-Not only that, but being low in other vitamins, such as vitamin A, can help promote low iron.
+According to my doctor, causes of low absorption he has seen in his practice include, Celiac Disease, food intolerances, abnormal stomach acid, and bacteria overgrowths in the digestion tract.
+Not only that, but being low in other vitamins can help promote low iron.

 And as I mentioned above, women are considered more vulnerable to being low in iron because of their monthly cycles.
 Working with a qualified and open-minded doctor in discovering the root cause of your iron deficiency is a blessing.

 So as I have been working with my doctor to normalize this issue, I came across some really helpful information that I wanted to pass along to you, in the hopes that some of you would find it helpful as well.